erredeco/Public-Info-002/Documentation/HelloWorld/Index.rst

          editor:
             config:
-               # add the toolbargroup if needed (e.g. full.yaml configuration alreay has it.)
+               # add the toolbargroup if needed (e.g. full.yaml configuration already has it.)
                toolbarGroups:
                   - { name: editing,   groups: [find] }